PRINCE EDWARD ISLANDS MPA

 A volcanic sub-Antarctic wilderness teeming with hundreds of thousands of penguins, albatrosses, petrels and seals.

-Protects patagonian toothfish
+Protects patagonian toothfish and allows for recovery

 Protects feeding areas for seals, seabirds and killer whales

 home to 40% of the world’s wandering albatrosses